DiviProject/Divi/documentation/DATAFILES.md

 - `mnpayments.dat`: database that stores information about masternode payments.
 Used to verify & confirm that masternode payment is valid.
 - `netfulfilled.dat`: local cache of completed network requests.
 - `peers.dat`: database that stores information about peers in p2p network.
 Used by client to quikly connect to well known peers.
-- `sporks`: folder that contains database of sports that were synced from p2p network.
+- `sporks`: folder that contains database of sporks that were synced from p2p network.
 - `testnet3`: optional folder that contains same folder structure as mainnet folder but has data for testnet.
 - `wallet.dat`: the most important file.
 Stores private keys for your addresses.
 Losing this automatically means losing access to all of yours divi coins.